emsifa/evo/README.md

 ]);
 ```

-After defining validation rules to properties, you can inject `RegisterDTO` instance to your method like any other attributes before, but with `Body` attribute.
+After defining validation rules to each properties, you can inject `RegisterDTO` instance to your method like any other attributes before, but with `Body` attribute.

 ```php
 #[Post('register')]